The school nurse shall oversee the administration of these procedures in consultation with the food

 Response policy.
 Staff members who are hired after this training has been conducted will be

-Pursuant to Board policy, students may carry medication for the treatment of allergies.
-In addition,
+Students may carry medication for the treatment of allergies when allowed by Board policy.
+In

 Staff will respond to allegations of harassment or bullying on the basis of an allergy in accordance